iden3/circom/mkdocs/docs/getting-started/computing-the-witness.md

 make
 ```

 which creates an executable called `multiplier2`.

+Note.
+To compile the C++ source, we rely on some libraries that you need to have installed in your system.
+In particular, we use `nlohmann-json3-dev`, `libgmp-dev` and `nasm`.

-Now, we execute it indicating the input file and the name for the witness file.
+After the executable is created, we execute it indicating the input file and the name for the witness file.

 ```text
 ./multiplier2 input.json witness.wtns